ipspace/blog/content/posts/2020/11/new-content-nsxt-30.md

 ---
 When VMware NSX-T 3.0 came out, I planned to do an update session of the _[VMware NSX Technical Deep Dive](https://www.ipspace.net/VMware_NSX_Technical_Deep_Dive)_ webinar along the lines of what [I did for AWS Networking a few weeks ago](https://blog.ipspace.net/2020/10/aws-networking-update.html).
 However, it turned out that most of the new features didn't take more than a bullet or two on an existing slide, or at most a new slide.

-Covering them in a live session and then slicing-and-dicing the resulting recording simply didn't make sense, so updated the videos in summer 2020 (the last batch was published in early August).
+Covering them in a live session and then slicing-and-dicing the resulting recording simply didn't make sense, so I updated the videos in summer 2020 (the last batch was published in early August).
 <!--more-->
 Features covered in updated videos include: